-- Hemophiliac Dogs – These canine patients cannot clot blood – cinnamon can worsen this condition.
+- Hemophiliac Dogs – These canine patients cannot clot the blood – cinnamon can worsen this condition.

 Consult with a holistic veterinarian before you begin feeding cinnamon to your dog, as well as before switching to a homemade dog food diet plan.
 When using fresh cinnamon, start slowly to avoid stomach upset and never exceed the recommended “dose” for your dog’s weight.

 Note: Always choose the Ceylon cinnamon, which is lower in coumarin.

 According to the database of the Department of Agriculture of the United States (USDA), 100 grams (3.5 ounces) of cinnamon contains the following nutrients: